-A: The Stanford Recycling Center accepts all plastic containers in three categories: #1 PETE, #2 HDPE clear plastic containers, and #2 HDPE colored and #3-7 plastic container combined.
-We still do not accept #6 expanded polystyrene (also known as Styrofoam).
+A: The Stanford Recycling Center accepts all plastic containers in three categories: #1 PETE, #2 HDPE clear plastic containers, and #2 HDPE colored plastic containers.
+We do not accept #3-7 plastics nor #6 expanded polystyrene (also known as Styrofoam).
 Look for the number inside three chasing arrows on the bottom of the container and lids.
 The number inside the chasing arrows just identifies the type of plastic the container is made of, not necessarily its recyclability.
 If it is not a plastic container or it doesn't have a number inside of the chasing arrows on it, then we do not accept it.

 Please remember to separate caps and lids and place both in the recycling bin.
 If possible, rinse and flatten container before putting in the recycling bin.

 Q: Is the cap of a recyclable plastic bottle also recyclable?

 A: Yes, the cap recyclable, but it is usually made of a different type of plastic than the bottle which is why it is important to separate the cap from the bottle and place both in the recycling bin.
 It is important to separate the plastic bottle from the lid because if left together the two types of plastics would contaminate each other.
 The different types of plastics must be separated before the recycling process begins because the seven different types of plastics are incompatible with each other.

 Q: What steps should I take to recycle my plastic bottles?